 Balancing Environmental & Economic Interests

 Society's need for energy is rising.
 Using cleaner or renewable technology to produce this energy is good for the environment.
-It also increases customers' costs more dramatically than traditional technology.
+It can also increase customers' costs more than traditional technology.
 At Integrys Energy Group's companies, we're working to balance concern for the environment with our customers' ability to afford the energy they need.

 The Integrys Viewpoint

 Integrys Energy Group recognizes the value of a healthy environment and a healthy economy.
 Balancing these interests for our stakeholders is a continuing focus for Integrys' companies.

 - We are responsible to many stakeholders — customers, employees, communities and shareholders.
 We are accountable to each of these groups as we fulfill our mission to "provide customers with the best value in energy and related services."
 Our customers are why we're here; we must provide them with safe, reliable energy at a reasonable cost.
 Our employees are the lifeblood of our company; we need to provide them with stable employment in a company that shares their values.
 The communities we serve are the places where we live; we want to help build healthy communities where our employees are proud to work for Integrys companies.
 Our shareholders are our owners; they have invested in making Integrys a stable company, and they expect a return for their investment.
 With all of these responsibilities, balance becomes critical: we are committed to protecting the environment while providing energy at a cost that promotes economic growth.

 - Environmental and economic interests are aligned when environmental regulation allows flexible, cost-effective and market-based approaches to achieving desired environmental results.
 This approach has been demonstrated by the Acid Rain Program.
 The program has been highly successful, achieving significant reductions in SO2 emissions.